 Divorce is the death of a marriage.
 It doesn’t matter how it happened.
-It could have been a murder from one side, or loving euthanasia that you both agreed on, it’s still a death.
+It could have been a murder from one side, or loving euthanasia that you both agreed on; it’s still a death.
 And with death comes grief.
 Grief is a natural response in situations like these.
 And when people are grieving it can be hard to be rational.

 At some point, you will be torn apart between feelings of hoping and letting go.
 If it’s the end, then you have to consciously make the choice to let go and start the healing process.
 This is always easier said than done, and you should take as much time as you need.
-Just be careful not to fall too deep down in this dark period of your life.
+Just be careful not to fall too deep into this dark period of your life.

 4. You need to document everything

 Yes, you think you know this person with whom you’ve shared many years of your life.
 You think that they will play fair and won’t double-cross you.
 And sometimes, it might be like that.
 However, there are many cases where the most vicious attacks come from people we didn’t expect.
 When people are going through one of the worst periods of their lives, they tend to do petty things.
-You might also do some things you never thought you’re capable of.
+You might also do some things you never thought you were capable of.

-So for your protection, document, and record everything.
+So for your protection, document and record everything.
 Do this for protection only, even if you’re not planning to use this information.
 Try to do most of your communication through email or texting since you can keep better records that way.
 Don’t blackmail or use the records to harm them, just keep them in case you’re being attacked.
 This can prevent the divorce from getting very ugly.